Aethylred/puppet-gitlab/README.md

 # GitLab Puppet Module

 This Puppet module installs, manages and configures the [GitLab](http://gitlab.org/) open source code repository.
-This module installs and manages [Apache](http://httpd.apache.org/) and [Passenger](https://www.phusionpassenger.com/) using the [Puppetlabs Apache Module](https://github.com/puppetlabs/puppetlabs-apache).
+This module configures GitLab to run on [Apache](http://httpd.apache.org/) and [Passenger](https://www.phusionpassenger.com/) using the [Puppetlabs Apache Module](https://github.com/puppetlabs/puppetlabs-apache).
 Apache is used instead of [Ngnix](http://nginx.org/) as there are some authorisation models that have already been solved for Apache and not yet resolved for Ngnix.

 # References